Brief History of our First Sunday Art Festivals

-In 2001 the seed was planted after two art receptions at ARTFX gallery & 49 West on West Street held at the same time started to spill into the sidewalks between the two on the first Sunday evening of each month.
-In 2002 other businesses on the first block on West Street joined in and the event start filling the sidewalks of West street and went from an evening event into an all day event known as First Sunday Arts Festival.
+In 2001 the seed was planted after two galleries on West Street held art receptions at the same time both on the first Sunday of the month.
+In 2002, other businesses on the first block of West Street joined in and the event started filling the sidewalks of West Street.
+It went from an evening event into an all-day event known as First Sunday Arts Festival.

 In 2008 the event was maxed out and no room was left for new vendors on the first block of West Street that wanted to showcase their arts and crafts to the thousands now attending.
-We also wanted an area that could host larger groups for performances, dancing, etc, so we added Whitmore Park on Calvert Street to the festival.
+We also wanted an area that could host larger groups for performances, so we added Peoples Park on Calvert Street to the festival site.

 In 2009 the area under the trees on the corner of West and Calvert Streets, across from City Gate Lane was added to the festival to give a little bit more room and fill in the gap between the two larger festival areas.